What is the 5 Whys Technique?

 The 5 Whys (or 5 Why, 5W) is a brainstorming technique used in Lean.
 It was developed by the founder of Toyota - Sakichi Toyoda, and it bases on repeatedly asking the question “why?” until the root cause of a problem is determined.
 Anecdotally, it takes five “why?” questions to get to the bottom of any issue.

-Although it is referred to as 5 Whys there is no magic in the number 5, certain problems will be solved with fewer than 5 or more than 5 questions.
-The goal is simply to ensure that the team has understood the problem as much as possible.
-Once the root cause is found, a correct solution will be easier to establish.
+Though called 5 Whys, there is no magic in the number 5.
+You can use fewer or more than five questions to solve a problem.
+The goal is to ensure that the team has understood the problem as well as possible.
+Once you found the root cause, a correct solution will be easier to establish.

 The wisdom of children and geniuses

-It’s been said that if Albert Einstein had an hour to solve a problem, he would spend the first 55 minutes figuring out the proper question to ask.
-The 5 Whys technique is aligned with this kind of thinking.
-Young children naturally ask why? - they instinctively know that this is the way they’ll get to the truth.
-And while it often exasperates adults, who finally give in and say “because I said so”, this truly is a genius technique of getting answers.
+They say that if Albert Einstein had an hour to solve a problem, he would spend the first 55 minutes figuring out the right question to ask.
+The 5 Whys technique aligns with this kind of thinking.
+Young children naturally ask why? - they instinctively know that this is the way to get to the truth.
+And while it often exasperates adults, who finally give up and say because I said so, it truly is a genius technique of getting answers.

 When and where to use 5 Whys

 The technique is often used during Gemba walks.
 It’s also handy when the team is mapping the value stream and discovers an activity that constitutes a waste.
 Finally, using 5 Whys helps when any kinds of problems crop up.
 In each of these situations, 5 Whys will help get to the root cause.

 Did you know?